surtarso/asap-cabinet-fe/README.md

 Usage: `./video_to_gif.sh`

-**Flags:**
+**video_to_gif.sh flags:**

-- -h, --help       Show help
+    -h, --help       Show help
-- --now            Convert videos and optimize gifs in the current folder
-- --path [dir]     Convert videos and optimize gifs in a specific directory
-- --optimize       Only optimize existing GIFs in the current folder
-- --optimize [dir] Only optimize existing GIFs in a specified directory
+    --now            Convert videos and optimize gifs in the current folder --path [dir]     Convert videos and optimize gifs in a specific directory --optimize       Only optimize existing GIFs in the current folder --optimize [dir] Only optimize existing GIFs in a specified directory

 ## Roadmap
     - Game title from metadata (instead of filename)